 The Hamar (or Hamer) was the fourth and last tribe we visited on my trip to the Lower Omo Valley.
 One of the largest tribal groups in the region (their number is estimated to be about 20,000), the Hamar is a peaceful and friendly tribe.
 As with the other tribes of the area, the Hamar’s life centers on cattle and goats.
 But the Hamar also farm and they barter their surplus livestock and produce at the weekly markets in neighboring small towns.
 The Hamar (as well as the Kara although they practice it a little differently) have a very distinctive ritual, a bull-jumping ceremony as a rite of passage for young men.
 But more on this later.

 Visiting the Hamar tribe was not easy for us.
-It was at least a 3 hours ride from our camp to Turmi, where a weekly market was held, and when there were roads at all they were not what you would call smooth.
+It was at least a 3 hours ride from our camp to Turmi, where a weekly market was held, and when there were roads at all, they were not what you would call smooth.
 We arrived fully jostled.
 Before heading to the market, we made a stop at a small Hamar village (that is after we stopped for a flat tire which, amazingly, occurred only once during the trip).
-The village was rather quiet as a lot of the women were on their way to the market by then.
+The village was quiet as many women were on their way to the market by then.
 We spent some time with a small group of young (mostly unmarried) women that had stayed in the village, presumably to tend to the children.
 The Hamar women are just soooo beautiful!
 I know I have said this about other tribes, but judge for yourself.
-As with the other tribes, they have their own stylish way of dressing that is very elaborate.
-They too wear goatskin skirts; theirs are longer in the back than in the front, and the back tappers down in a way that is often described as resembling the tail of a gazelle.
-They also wear goatskin aprons or frocks covering their breasts and both the aprons and the skirts are always decorated with colored glass beads.
-They also wear cowry (a type of snail) shell necklaces as well as earrings made of seeds and glass beads.
+As with the other tribes, they have a stylish way of dressing that is very elaborate.
+They too, wear goatskin skirts; theirs are longer in the back than in the front, and the back tappers down in a way that is often described as resembling the tail of a gazelle.
+They also wear goatskin aprons or frocks covering their breasts, and both the aprons and the skirts are always decorated with colored glass beads.
+They also wear cowry (a type of snail) shell necklaces and earrings made of seeds and glass beads.
 Brass and copper wires are wound tightly around the arms.
-One of the women kindly put one on my arm, probably thinking that I needed a little embellishment.
+One of the women kindly put one on my arm, probably thinking I needed a little embellishment.

 But I was quite impressed at how creative the Hamar women were at finding unique ways to adorn themselves.
-They will make “jewelry” out of anything they find, safety pins, buttons, keys and yes, a dreidel.
-But the “hot” fashion item these days, for men and women, are metallic watchbands.
-They use them to ornate their heads, chest or sometimes …wrist.
-In fact, you may have noticed in my previous blogs that a number of the men of the other tribes were wearing watches.
-Well, none of these watches can give a clue about what time it is since they do not work (not that the exact time matters a great deal for them anyway) but the tribal men were proudly wearing them.
+They will make “jewelry” out of anything they find, safety pins, buttons, keys, and yes, a dreidel.
+But the “hot” fashion item these days is metallic watchbands for men and women.
+They use them to ornate their heads, chest, or sometimes … wrists.
+You may have noticed in my previous blogs that a number of the men of the other tribes were wearing watches.
+None of these watches can give a clue about what time it is since they do not work (not that the exact time matters a great deal for them anyway), but the tribal men were proudly wearing them.
 Seeing their reaction to my plastic Swatch, it was clear that metal bands are the thing.
-Once again I had failed to impress.
+Once again, I had failed to impress.

 The Hamar women’s hairstyle is also quite distinctive.
-Most women put in their hair a mixture of red-ocher coloring and animal fat then style it in plaits over their foreheads.
+Most women put in their hair a mixture of red-ocher coloring and animal fat, then style it in plaits over their foreheads.
 Men also have a unique hairstyle that mostly seems to provide a good way to hold the feathers they proudly wear.

 We finally ended up at the Turmi market.
-The markets are held once a week and the Hamar from nearby villages and other neighboring tribes come there to sell or trade their produce.
-These markets are simple transactions; purchases and exchanges are made of fruit, honey, butter, sorghum, and coffee mostly based on weekly needs.
+The markets are held once a week, and the Hamar from nearby villages and other neighboring tribes come there to sell or trade their produce.
+These markets are simple transactions; purchases and exchanges are made of fruit, honey, butter, sorghum, and coffee, mostly based on weekly needs.

 So this is the last installment of my Omo tribe’s saga.
-It was a wonderful journey, which sometimes feels like a dream (and so I go back to my photos to make sure it was real).
-Is it possible that there are still people living this way in our modern world, still untouched by most of our modern trappings (except soccer perhaps)?
+It was a wonderful journey, which sometimes felt like a dream (and so I go back to my photos to make sure it was real).
+Is it possible that there are still people living this way in our modern world, untouched by most of our modern trappings (except soccer, perhaps)?
 Should they be left alone or be urged to join the modern world?
 These are, of course, hard questions, ones I still ponder.
-New cell towers are getting closer and closer to these tribal areas, which means that they will not be as isolated for long.
+New cell towers are getting closer and closer to these tribal areas, which means they will not be as isolated for long.
 More of a concern, the largest dam in the world (the Gilgel Gibe III) is being built a few hundred miles upriver from where the tribes currently live.
 By diverting the water of the Omo River, the dam will generate much-needed electricity for the country, but the water the tribes rely on for cattle and farming may go dry.
 What will happen to the tribes?
-Will they still be there in 10 years; will they have disappeared, been destroyed, or integrated to the modern world?
-Are they really the vanishing tribes?
-I don’t know but they sure will stay with me.
+Will they still be there in 10 years; will they have disappeared, been destroyed, or integrated into the modern world?
+Are they the vanishing tribes?
+I don’t know, but they sure will stay with me.